|Editor-in-Chief:||Editor Name, Editor Institution|

 The Journal of Occupational Therapy Education (JOTE) is an open access, double-blind peer reviewed journal devoted solely to publishing research and other relevant information related to occupational therapy and occupational science education.

-Thank you all for your support of the first year of JOTE!
-We are proud to share with you the fifth issue.
+Thank you all for your continued support of JOTE!
+We are proud to share with you the next issue.
 We continue to accept submissions for upcoming issues.
 See Instructions for Authors for a description of the types of manuscripts we accept.

 We need reviewers!!
 If you are interested in becoming a reviewer for JOTE, please email your name, educational research interests/ expertise, and CV or resume to firstname.lastname@example.org.